kanghuawu/LinkSim/README.md

 ## Project Idea

-Match people with similar interest.
+Matching people with similar interest.

 ## Use cases

-* Find out the people who share my interest (ex: Java, Spark, Cooking)
+Meetup events that intrigues me are about Java, Spark and Cooking.
+Not only do I interested in learning about the topics, but also meeting with people sharing same interest.
+In this project, I am creating people recommendation system.

 ## Architecture